CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Ingredient fractions predictor (ALPHA)
 -----------------------------------------

-The :class:`~citrine.informatics.predictors.IngredientFractionsPredictor` featurizes ingredient fractions in a simple mixture.
+The :class:`~citrine.informatics.predictors.ingredient_fractions_predictor.IngredientFractionsPredictor` featurizes ingredient fractions in a simple mixture.
 The predictor is configured by specifying a descriptor that contains simple mixture data and a list of known ingredients to featurize.
 The list of ingredients should be the list of all possible ingredients for the input mixture.
 If the mixture contains an ingredient that wasn't specified when the predictor was created, an error will be thrown.